dawsonnash/macadamia/README.md

 # macadamia

 An offline personal password manager.
+Primary project files are located in 'lib'

 ## Getting Started